LaptopCat/livebio-plugins/docs/README.md

   # The code that is here runs in a separate thread when the plugin is added
   # For example: you can run a task here like in the discord plugin or sinoptik plugin
   # It also gets a threading.Event passed to it which gets set when livebio stops
-  console.log("\[awesome-plugin] plugin was added") # this message is unnecessary as livebio prints messages itself when a plugin is loaded
+  print("\[awesome-plugin] plugin was added") # this message is unnecessary as livebio prints messages itself when a plugin is loaded
 ```

 You can use the config by importing Config from config.